-Subject Details Details Details assistance to the Bank such as assistance to the Bank such as assistance to the Bank such as in the form of capital injection in the form of capital injection in the form of capital injection Trigger events of CIMB Bank Trigger events of CIMB Bank Trigger events of CIMB Bank Berhad ("CIMB Bank"), Berhad ("CIMB Bank"), Berhad ("CIMB Bank"), whichever is earlier: whichever is earlier: whichever is earlier: 1) Bank Negara Malaysia 1) Bank Negara Malaysia 1) Bank Negara Malaysia ("BNM") and the Malaysia ("BNM") and the Malaysia ("BNM") and the Malaysia Deposit Insurance Corporation Deposit Insurance Corporation Deposit Insurance Corporation ("PIDM") have notified CIMB ("PIDM") have notified CIMB ("PIDM") have notified CIMB Bank in writing that they are of Bank in writing that they are of Bank in writing that they are of the view that the principal write the view that the principal write the view that the principal write off of the Subordinated Debt is off of the Subordinated Debt is off of the Subordinated Debt is an essential requirement to an essential requirement to an essential requirement to prevent CIMB Bank from prevent CIMB Bank from prevent CIMB Bank from becoming non-viable; or becoming non-viable; or becoming non-viable; or 2) BNM and PIDM publicly 2) BNM and PIDM publicly 2) BNM and PIDM publicly announces that a decision has announces that a decision has announces that a decision has been made by BNM, PIDM or been made by BNM, PIDM or been made by BNM, PIDM or
+Subject Details Details Details assistance to the Bank such as assistance to the Bank such as assistance to the Bank such as in the form of capital injection in the form of capital injection in the form of capital injection Trigger events of CIMB Bank Trigger events of CIMB Bank Berhad ("CIMB Bank"), Berhad ("CIMB Bank"), whichever is earlier: whichever is earlier: 1) Bank Negara Malaysia 1) Bank Negara Malaysia ("BNM") and the Malaysia ("BNM") and the Malaysia Deposit Insurance Corporation Deposit Insurance Corporation ("PIDM") have notified CIMB ("PIDM") have notified CIMB Bank in writing that they are of Bank in writing that they are of the view that the principal write the view that the principal write off of the Subordinated Debt is off of the Subordinated Debt is an essential requirement to an essential requirement to prevent CIMB Bank from prevent CIMB Bank from becoming non-viable; or becoming non-viable; or 2) BNM and PIDM publicly 2) BNM and PIDM publicly announces that a decision has announces that a decision has been made by BNM, PIDM or been made by BNM, PIDM or

-Subject Details Details Details any other federal or state any other federal or state any other federal or state government in Malaysia, to government in Malaysia, to government in Malaysia, to provide a capital injection or provide a capital injection or provide a capital injection or equivalent support to CIMB equivalent support to CIMB equivalent support to CIMB Bank, without which CIMB Bank Bank, without which CIMB Bank Bank, without which CIMB Bank would cease to be viable would cease to be viable would cease to be viable 31 If write-down, full or partial fully or partially fully or partially fully or partially 32 If write-down, permanent or temporary Permanent Permanent Permanent 33 If temporary write-down, description of write-up - - - mechanism 34 Position in subordination hierarchy in liquidation Immediately senior to (1) All Immediately senior to (1) All Immediately senior to (1) All (specify instrument type immediately senior to classes of equity securities of classes of equity securities of classes of equity securities of instrument) the Issuer, including holders of the Issuer, including holders of the Issuer, including holders of preference shares, if any; (2) preference shares, if any; (2) preference shares, if any; (2) Tier 1 Instruments; (3) such Tier 1 Instruments; (3) such Tier 1 Instruments; (3) such instruments which by their terms instruments which by their terms instruments which by their terms rank junior to the Subordinated rank junior to the Subordinated rank junior to the Subordinated
+Subject Details Details Details any other federal or state any other federal or state government in Malaysia, to government in Malaysia, to provide a capital injection or provide a capital injection or equivalent support to CIMB equivalent support to CIMB Bank, without which CIMB Bank Bank, without which CIMB Bank would cease to be viable would cease to be viable 31 If write-down, full or partial fully or partially fully or partially fully or partially 32 If write-down, permanent or temporary Permanent Permanent Permanent 33 If temporary write-down, description of write-up - - - mechanism 34 Position in subordination hierarchy in liquidation Immediately senior to (1) All Immediately senior to (1) All Immediately senior to (1) All (specify instrument type immediately senior to classes of equity securities of classes of equity securities of classes of equity securities of instrument) the Issuer, including holders of the Issuer, including holders of the Issuer, including holders of preference shares, if any; (2) preference shares, if any; (2) preference shares, if any; (2) Tier 1 Instruments; (3) such Tier 1 Instruments; (3) such Tier 1 Instruments; (3) such instruments which by their terms instruments which by their terms instruments which by their terms rank junior to the Subordinated rank junior to the Subordinated rank junior to the Subordinated

-Subject Details Details Details Debt, and will rank pari passu Debt, and will rank pari passu Debt, and will rank pari passu Debt, and will rank pari passu without any preference among without any preference among without any preference among themselves and with all other themselves and with all other themselves and with all other outstanding unsecured and outstanding unsecured and outstanding unsecured and subordinated debt issued by subordinated debt issued by subordinated debt issued by the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 capital, present and future. capital, present and future. capital, present and future.
+Subject Details Details Details Debt, and will rank pari passu Debt, and will rank pari passu Debt, and will rank pari passu without any preference among without any preference among without any preference among themselves and with all other themselves and with all other themselves and with all other outstanding unsecured and outstanding unsecured and outstanding unsecured and subordinated debt issued by subordinated debt issued by subordinated debt issued by the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 the Issuer that qualifies as Tier 2 capital, present and future. capital, present and future. capital, present and future.